kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Guardian’s Hand
-    When your *mage hand* is within 5 ft. of a creature, and the creature takes damage, you can use your ***reaction*** to cause the damage to be reduced by 1d6.
+    When your *mage hand* is within 5 ft of a creature, and the creature takes damage, you can use your ***reaction*** to cause the damage to be reduced by 1d6.

 </div>